Zerobeings/learn/README.md

 # Marketplace Repo
 This marketplace repository can be found at the Zero Beings github page.
+Link coming soon...

 ## Repo Quickstart
 Follow the guide below to get started on your own NFT marketplace today!
+Otherwise you can [mint](mint.zerobeings.xyz) a Zero Being and start using [Market gm ☕️](gm.zerobeings.xyz) today!

 ### Prerequisites
 * [NodeJs](https://nodejs.org/en/download/)